Introducing the Simcoe Commuter

 But, what we love about this bike is the eccentric bottom bracket.
 A bottom bracket is the bearing assembly that keeps your cranks turning.
 An eccentric bottom bracket is a bit different.
 It's inserted into a large non-centrical rotating shell that allows perfect chain tension.
 What that means is that the Commuter bike can be set up as a single speed, an internally geared bike or derailleur bike without having to change the frame.
 And, while companies like Raleigh have done the same with their "Landlord" series (which they foolishly discontinued this year), the Raleighs used a press-fit bottom bracket that tended to creak over time.
 The Simcoe solves this with a time-honoured solution.
 All tandem bikes feature eccentric bottom brackets and always have.
 However, the eccentric on a tandem is first threaded-in and then tightened with two external machine bolts.
 Once again, very clever.

 But, no conversation is complete without spec.
-The Simcoe is spec'd with our favourite TRP hydraulic brakes (amazing power that won't freeze up in the winter), a Shimano Alfine 8 speed hub (the most reliable Shimano makes) and a great set of eyeleted double-wall wheels made for the streetcar-tracks and potholes of Toronto.
+The Simcoe is spec'd with our favourite TRP hydraulic brakes (amazing power that won't freeze up in the winter), a Shimano Nexus 8 speed hub and a great set of eyeleted double-wall wheels made for the streetcar-tracks and potholes of Toronto.
 The crankset is nice on the eye, as are the pedals, and we like the black spoke nipples as much as we like the stainless steel fenders.
 All in all, a very balanced bike on the eye with no shortcuts on quality.